 During the Second World War with her husband serving overseas in the Middle East Norma enlisted in the Army and served from 1942 through until 1945 as an Ambulance driver in the 3rd Ambulance and was stationed at Camp Pell which was located adjacent to the Melbourne Zoo.
 Norma transported wounded servicemen to the various hospitals around Melbourne.

-- Norma Sterritt (Maker)
+- Norma Sterritt (Photographer)

 - 23 May 2019 at 2:06PM